Tiffany Cameron

-Tiffany Devonna Cameron (born 16 October 1991) is a Canadian-born Jamaican professional footballer who plays as a forward and at times as a midfielder for the Jamaica women's national team.
-She previously played for Borussia Mönchengladbach in the German Bundesliga, F.C.
-Ramat HaSharon in the Israeli top-division Israeli First League and TSG 1899 Hoffenheim in the German Bundesliga as well as Seattle Reign FC and FC Kansas City in the National Women's Soccer League.
-She has also played for Apolon Limassol in the Cypriot First Division and for the Canada women's national soccer team.
+Tiffany Devonna Cameron (born 16 October 1991) is a professional footballer who plays as a forward and at times as a midfielder for Northern Super League club Halifax Tides FC.
+Born in Canada, she plays for the Jamaica women's national team, after previously representing Canada.

 Early life

 Born in Toronto, Ontario to Jamaican parents Yvonne Brown and Donovan Cameron, Cameron attended St. Joseph's Secondary School in Mississauga, Ontario, where she played basketball for three years and soccer for one year.

 Ohio State University

 A NSCAA second team All-American and two-time first team All-Big Ten selection, Cameron left Ohio State as the Buckeyes' all-time leading goal scorer with 40 and earned 96 career points, also the most in the school's history.
 During her senior year in 2012, she led the Buckeyes with 21 goals, breaking the previous school record of 13.
 Cameron's nine game-winning goals were the most in the country and her 19 career game-winners tied for fourth-most in Big Ten history.